Carnoustie/theinfinitelibrary/README.md

 # What it is
-Social media app for bookworms.
+Social media app for bookworms where book lovers can connect with likeminded readers.
 Minimal use of AI assistants during devlopment to preserve control of codebase.

 ## Tech stack
 * Backend - _**Go**_